Kindergarten Art Educator / Floater (m/f/d) (20LE003)

 - The benefit of ongoing internal and external professional development

-- The chance to engage in the life of the International School in the city of Leipzig, known for its vibrant, accessible, and growing arts community
+- The chance to engage in the life of the International School in the beautiful city of Leipzig

-The LIS strives for equal distribution of gender as well as for diversity.
+The Leipzig International School strives for equal distribution of gender as well as for diversity.

-The position will be filled as soon as the suitable candidate is identified.
+The advert will be closed as soon as a suitable candidate is identified.